abinit/abinit/doc/tutorial/eph4mob.md

 Another trick to decrease the memory requirement is to decrease [[boxcutmin]] to a value smaller than 2 e.g. 1.5 or the more aggressive 1.1.
 An exact representation of densities/potentials in $\GG$-space is obtained with [[boxcutmin]] = 2,
-but we found that using a value of 1.1 does not change the result (in the materials we tested; this might not be true in general and requires testing from the user) but allows to decrease the memory by a factor close to 8 and the cost of the calculation.
+but we found that using a value of 1.1 does not change the result but allows one to decrease the cost of the calculation and the memory by a factor ~8.
 These tricks **are not activated by default** because users are supposed to perform preliminary tests to make sure the quality of the results is not affected by these options.

+If performance is really of concern, you can also try to set [[eph_mrta]] to 0.
+By default, the code compute computes transport linewidths with the SERTA and the MRTA.
+The MRTA requires the computation of the group velocities at $\kk$ and $\kk+\qq$.
+This part is relatively fast yet it does not come for free.
+If you know in advance that you don't need MRTA results, it is possible to gain some speedup by disabling this part.

 We can now examine the log file in detail.
 After the standard output of the input variables,